-2.-Subsidiary Training: In addition, Fluidra's training is provided to foreign subsidiaries through visits by teams of the Division and even from Central Services, going over reporting status, the different information needs or criteria for obsolescence and insolvency, among others.
+2.-Subsidiary Training: In addition, Fluidra's training is provided to foreign subsidiaries through visits by teams of the Division and even from Central Services, going over reporting statements, the different information needs or criteria for obsolescence and insolvency, among others.
 For new employees, a week-long training visit is made to central services.

 Finally, as regards the audit and internal control areas, the personnel responsible for the financial and internal audit function identify the needs of their teams in terms of training and propose training courses to cover any sporadic needs that may exist.
-Specifically, during 2015 training has been given to employees related to the tool used for the management and supervision of the FRICS.